RSP Permian (RSPP) Q1 2017 Results - Earnings Call Transcript

 Richard Merlin Tullis - Capital One Securities, Inc.

 Hey.
 Thanks.
 Good afternoon.
-Roughly how much production do you think could be added in the second half of this year from existing Delaware basin wells once the adequate infrastructure is in place related to wells currently restrained due to infrastructure restricted chokes, et cetera?
+Roughly how much production do you think could be added in the second half of this year from existing Delaware Basin wells once the adequate infrastructure is in place related to wells currently restrained due to infrastructure restricted chokes, et cetera?

 Zane Wade Arrott - RSP Permian, Inc.

-(35:58) This is Zane.
-That'll be fairly minimal because we'll be adding them sporadically as we do our additional completion work and so I don't think that you're going to see some huge impacts.
-Some of those wells don't need to be put on artificial lift yet, and so they'll be scattered out over an amount of time that you're not going to see some huge incremental impact from that.
+Well, this is Zane.
+That'll be fairly minimal because we'll be adding them sporadically as we do our additional completion work.
+And so I don't think that you're going to see some huge impact.
+Some of those wells don't need to be put on artificial lift yet.
+And so they'll be scattered out over an amount of time that you're not going to see some huge incremental impact from that.

 Richard Merlin Tullis - Capital One Securities, Inc.